Make your research visible

 Create researcher profiles

-As a researcher, there are several things you can do to make yourself and your research visible.
-For example, you can use various online tools to ensure that information about you and your research reaches all your target audiences.
+As a researcher, there are several ways to make yourself and your work more visible.
+One way is to use online tools that help share information about you and your research with the right audiences.

 ResearchGate

-ResearchGate is a social tool for science where you can share your own research or follow the publishing activity of other researchers.
-You can also communicate with other researchers and access statistics.
+ResearchGate is a social network for researchers.
+You can share your own work, follow the publications of others, communicate with colleagues, and view statistics about your research.

 - ResearchGate

-To use ResearchGate, create an account and fill in your profile details.
+To use ResearchGate, create an account and complete your profile.

 Google Scholar

-Google Scholar is a citation database for scientific material and contains over 300 million publications.
-In addition to the ability to search for scientific material, Google Scholar offers various tools to researchers who create their own profile.
-There you can manage your publications and access statistics, bibliometric measures and citations for your research.
+Google Scholar is a citation database for scientific material with millions of publications.
+In addition to searching, researchers can create their own profile to manage publications and view statistics, bibliometric measures and citation data.

 - Google Scholar